Aliases for PTPRJ Gene

 GeneCards Summary for PTPRJ Gene

 PTPRJ (Protein Tyrosine Phosphatase, Receptor Type J) is a Protein Coding gene.
-Diseases associated with PTPRJ include Colorectal Cancer and Precursor B Lymphoblastic Lymphoma/Leukemia.
-Among its related pathways are Innate Immune System and TCR signaling (REACTOME).
+Diseases associated with PTPRJ include Colorectal Cancer and Colonic Benign Neoplasm.
+Among its related pathways are Listeria monocytogenes entry into host cells and TCR signaling (REACTOME).
 GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRB.

 UniProtKB/Swiss-Prot for PTPRJ Gene